joshuamanivinod/joshua-portfolio/README.md

 5. Test your changes locally using `npm run dev`.
 6. Deploy your personal portfolio to your preferred hosting platform.

-Please refer to the documentation provided in the repository for more detailed instructions and customization options.

 ## Contributions

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).